ori-katz100/When-did-Israel-became-a-Western-Country-/README.md

 3. Country averages for each decade - created from the original Countries database, only the countries and variables used in the analysis.

-Python scripts:
+Python notebook:

-1. clustering countries - includes the clustering and pca plots.
+1. Clustering countries - includes the clustering and pca plots.

-2. international comparison - includes all other graphs.
+2. International comparison - includes all other graphs.